Prioritise the Best Variation: Introduction

 \section{Introduction}

-Session types~\cite{honda93,takeuchihonda94,hondavasconcelos98} are a type formalism used to specify and verify correct ordering of operations, namely protocols.
-Regular types ensure, for example that functions are used according to their specification.
-Session types ensure \emph{communication channels} are used according to their protocols.
+Session types~\cite{honda93,takeuchihonda94,hondavasconcelos98} are a type formalism that ensures \emph{communication channels} are used according to their protocols, much like, \eg, data types ensure that functions are used according to their signature.
 Session types have been studied in many settings.
 Most notably, they have been defined for the $\pi$-calculus~\cite{honda93,takeuchihonda94,hondavasconcelos98}, a foundational calculus for communication and concurrency, and the concurrent $\lambda$-calculi~\cite{gayvasconcelos10}, including the main focus of our paper: Good Variation~\cite[GV]{wadler15,lindleymorris15}.

 GV is a concurrent $\lambda$-calculus with \emph{binary} session types, where each channel is shared between exactly two processes.
-Binary session types guarantee two crucial properties \emph{communication safety}---\eg, if the protocol says to transmit an integer, you transmit an integer---and \emph{session fidelity}---\eg, if the protocol says send, you send.
+Binary session types guarantee two crucial properties: \emph{communication safety}---\eg, if the protocol says to transmit an integer, you transmit an integer---and \emph{session fidelity}---\eg, if the protocol says send, you send.
 A third crucial property is \emph{deadlock freedom}, which ensures that processes do not have cyclic dependencies---\eg, when two processes wait for each other to send a value.
-Binary session types \emph{alone} are insufficient to rule out deadlocks arising from interleaved sessions, but several additional techniques have been developed to guarantee deadlock freedom in session-typed $\pi$-calculus and concurrent $\lambda$-calculus.
+Binary session types {alone} are insufficient to rule out deadlocks arising from interleaved sessions, but several additional techniques have been developed to guarantee deadlock freedom in session-typed $\pi$-calculus and concurrent $\lambda$-calculus.